Engineering Case Study

 Analytics Pipeline

-Administrative analytics are powered by scheduled aggregation jobs, a DynamoDB analytics model, and AppSync query resolvers serving:
+Administrative analytics are powered by scheduled aggregation jobs and DynamoDB analytics models.
+AppSync query resolvers serve:

 - Summary metrics